SharinaS/Cloud-Engineering-Fundamentals/databases.md

 * fully managed
 * petabyte-scale
 * data warehouse service - *the* one to use in the AWS world.

+## Use Cases

+### Queries on tons of data to get reports

+Redshift makes it simple and cost effective to run high performance queries on petabytes of structured data so that you can build powerful reports and dashboards using your existing business intelligence tools.

+### Get operational insights

+Bring together structured data from your data warehouse and semi-structured data such as application logs from your S3 data lake to get real-time operational insights on your applications and systems.

 ## Cost